 Like the other sports within CBS Sport, CBS Sport Volleyball is aimed at students in CBS but open for anyone (both students from other universities and non-students).

-In the season 2021/2022 we have one competitive team consisting of both women and men.
+In the season 2022/2023 we have one competitive team consisting of all genders.
 To join the team, you should have previous experience in playing volleyball.
 Being a part of the competitive team means that you can commit to participating in most of team’s practices and tournaments.
 In order to join the team you need to participate in volleyball try-outs.

 Unfortunately, we currently don’t have a beginner team.